 Travel fogginess is a sudden fog curtain of disorientation that temporarily blocks the full comprehension of the environment in frequent travelers

 Experts analyze this phenomenon together with other sleep disorders.
 I wasn’t able to find any relevant medical information on similar confusional arousals happening when no sleep takes place!
-The truth is that I experience disorientation of sleep drunkenness during normal, awake hours.
+The truth is that I experience the disorientation of sleep drunkenness during normal, awake hours.

 As I couldn’t find much official information about similar cases online, I decided to name the thing myself and share it.
 Hopefully, sharing it in public could confirm that I am not alone.
 So I am asking you: have you ever experienced – travel fogginess?

 What is travel fogginess, you ask?
 It is a sudden fog curtain of disorientation that temporarily blocks the full comprehension of the environment in frequent travelers.
 At least I would hope I can talk in the plural.
-One could argue that it’s just a first and mild stage of Alzheimer.
+One could argue that it’s just the first and mild stage of Alzheimer’s.
 Or suggest that I am probably taking some drugs with bad side-effects.
 But what if it really exists and affects more people than we think?
 We cannot just name it Ivan Kralj syndrome!
 There has to be more of us, no?

 All roads lead to Rome

 My first days in Athens were marked with the feeling I couldn’t get past.
 This is Rome!
 There was no particular antique monument or special Mediterranean scent that would trigger the confusing idea of Athens being the Italian capital.
 Equally, in Vilnius, I was occasionally believing I was in Amsterdam.
 Those two could probably never look similar to anyone who visited both of them!